HenrikRoos/imdb-markup-syntax/readme.txt

 == Changelog ==
 The code in WordPress plugin host is only production releases.
 Developers releases with unit-test and jenkins build config is hosted on [GitHub](https://github.com/HenrikRoos/imdb-markup-syntax)

+= 1.2 =

+1. Tested and supported for WordPress 3.6
+2. Improve error handling

 = 1.1 =